 - There, you will find an option saying Allow this device to wake the computer.
 If the option is not enabled by default, click on the checkbox adjacent to it.
 Click OK to save the changes.

-The steps to enable the feature for the keyboard are the same except the third step in which you have to expand the Keyboards node instead of Mice and other pointing devices node.
+The steps to enable the feature for the keyboard are the same except for the third step, in which you have to expand the Keyboards node instead of Mice and other pointing devices node.

-Now, put your computer to sleep and check if you are able to wake it by using your mouse or keyboard or not.
+Now, put your computer to sleep and check if you can wake it by using your mouse or keyboard or not.

 2] Run the Power Troubleshooter